‘The future of connectivity is fibre optic infrastructure’

 And while the rate and speed of digital transformation within Irish businesses has been breathtaking, which is testament to their resilience, there are lots of businesses out there that need support in this journey.

 We know the Irish economy is dominated by SMEs.
-Considering their relevance, they need to be placed at the core of any digital transformation strategy

-Businesses that embrace digitalisation also tend to experience better access to new markets, increased innovation, and improved competitiveness.
+Considering their relevance, they need to be placed at the core of any digital transformation strategy.
+Businesses that embrace digitalisation also tend to experience better access to new markets, increased innovation and improved competitiveness.

 What are the key sector opportunities you’re capitalising on?

-The introduction of hybrid working models, along with the increase capabilities of telecommunications and ‘always on’ connectivity is driving the future of work.
+The introduction of hybrid working models, along with the increased capabilities of telecommunications and ‘always on’ connectivity, is driving the future of work.
 More than ever, Irish businesses are connecting to the cloud and we only see this trend continuing at pace.

 The Covid-19 pandemic has shown us how vital it was to stay connected.
 Providing connectivity and bandwidth is no longer enough.
 Business customers expect first-class customer service and responsive technical support.
 We have invested heavily in this area to provide best-in-class B2B support to allow our customers to focus on growing their business.